matthias-reis/carda-gatsby/content/articles/2021/12/karin-park-thot-perry-frank-1.md

 ## Karin Park - "Church of Imagination" (LP)

 Next Friday will finally be the day: After [great recordings with Lustmord](/2021/05/karin-park-lustmord-alter-en/) and sold-out performances with Årabrot, Karin Park will finally release her new solo album "Church Of Imagination".
 And she already announced the next one for 2022.
-Karin has already released the first teaser for "Church Of Imagination.
+Some days ago, Karin released the first teaser for "Church Of Imagination.
 One thing is for sure: If you like "Shape Of A Child", you definitely shouldn't miss the rest of the record.
 It is full of surprises and as versatile as Karin herself.
 Her music is moving, inspiring and touching.

 Karin recently released a video for track two on the record.
 Here is what she told Pelagic Records about it: